A Customized Chemistry Program Saves You Money Every Day

 We review your influent characteristics, current treatment chemistry, and operational performance to identify where improvements can be made.

 We run jar testing on-site using your water — evaluating multiple treatment chemistries under actual operating conditions.
 Clarity, settleable solids, floc structure, and separation rate are assessed visually in real time.
-You see what the chemistry does in your system before anything is committed to.
+You see what the chemistry does in your system before you commit to anything.

 We implement the selected chemistry and monitor performance over time.
 Influent characteristics, waste streams, and process conditions change — programs are re-evaluated and adjusted when they do.